 - Input fields which allow you to type in keywords (Job Titles, Companies and Location)

-- Drop-down lists which allow you to choose an option from a predetermined list (Posting Date)
+- Drop-down lists which allow you to choose an option from a predetermined list (Job Type)

-3. To input the job title, click on the Job Titles field which will automatically default to an Input command where you can type in the job title you want to search for.
+3. To input the job title, click on the "With all of these words" field which will automatically default to an Input command where you can type in the job title you want to search for.
 You can also optionally click on our command where it says "selection1" and rename that to something more descriptive such as "jobTitle".

-You can repeat this step for other fields in which you need to input data, such as the "Companies" and "Location" fields.
+You can repeat this step for other fields in which you need to input data, such as the "From this company" and "Location" fields.
 To summarize:

 - Click on the "+" button next to "Select page"